-For instance, the KeepTruckin ELD solution automatically monitors fault codes through its direct connection to on-board vehicle diagnostics.
+For instance, the KeepTruckin ELD solution automatically monitors fault codes through its direct connection to onboard vehicle diagnostics.
 Fleet managers receive a fault-code notification as soon as an issue occurs.
 With KeepTruckin, you can also customize DVIRs to meet your specific vehicle maintenance requirements.

 4. Holding drivers accountable

 Driver management may feel more personal in a small fleet.
-Identifying at-risk or low-performing drivers and be honest about those issues may feel particularly difficult when you only have a few drivers in your fleet.
+Identifying at-risk or low-performing drivers and being honest about those issues may feel particularly difficult when you only have a few drivers in your fleet.

 You can also install front-facing dash cams and incorporate those videos in the driver coaching program.
 Videos of accidents or critical safety events may make conversations and coaching drivers much easier.